 This instruction is largely based on the Federal Judicial Center's Benchbook for U.S. District Court Judges (6th ed.
 2013).
+The "Duty of the Jury" paragraph has been modified to emphasize that jurors should perform their duty fairly to reflect the Supreme Court's opinion in Pena-Rodriguez v.
+Colorado, 137 S. Ct.
+855 (2017).

-NOTE-TAKING BY JURORS (OPTIONAL ADDITION TO PRELIMINARY INSTRUCTION)
+NOTE TAKING BY JURORS (OPTIONAL ADDITION TO PRELIMINARY INTRUCTION)